survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 ## Conclusion

 Autoprefixing is a convenient technique as it decreases the amount of work needed while crafting CSS.
 You can maintain minimum browser requirements within a *browserslist* file.
 The tooling can then use that information to generate optimal output.

+To recap:

+* Autoprefixing can be enabled through the *autoprefixer* PostCSS plugin.
+* Autoprefixing will write missing CSS definitions based on your minimum browser definition.
+* *browserslist* is a standard file that works with tooling beyond *autoprefixer*

+In the next chapter, we will learn to eliminate unused CSS from the project.